 14. How is the vanpool driver decided?
 Can the driver rotate?

-15. How much does Enterprise Rideshare cost?
+15. How much does Commute with Enterprise cost?

 Each vanpool’s monthly fees are based on the size of the vehicle, the selected amenities, the round-trip distance, and, in the case of Michigan and New York operators, the driver’s age.
 Call 1-800-VAN-4-WORK for specific pricing.

 Employees can fund their vanpool with up to $260 of pre-tax income each month, which decreases their amount of taxable income, in turn increasing take home pay.
 For employers, this pre-tax deduction decreases the amount of taxable payroll, which decreases payroll taxes.
 In addition to the tax incentive, there are also a number of local transit agencies that provide a significant subsidy to further lower the cost of vanpooling.